redhat-developer/odo/docs/website/versioned_docs/version-3.0.0/user-guides/quickstart.md

 Your Devfile has been successfully deployed
 ```

-Your application has now been deployed to the Kubernetes cluster with Deployment, Service and Ingress resources.
+Your application has now been deployed to the Kubernetes cluster with Deployment, Service, and Ingress resources.

 Test your application by visiting the `DOMAIN_NAME` variable that you had set in the `devfile.yaml`.